luiscielak/new-aesthetic/new-aesthetic.md

 Chipotle PR team utilized the standard 'Lorem Impsum' text used by the print industry as a placeholder in the production-version brown 'to-go' lunch bags.
 This manifestation of what it used to exists only in a digital world is also being spread by trendy marketing campaigns aiming to target *new* tech-savvy crowds.

 Harvey Nichols, a luxury fashion retailer is known for bold and sometimes controversial, campaigns.
 In their recent 'Bee Seen' campaign by agency Y&R Dubai, a *New-Aesthetic* look is being portrayed.
-A beautiful, confident woman is surrounded by 'unknown' shapes that resembling the contour of a other women.
-These subjects are filled in gray-scale shades and seem to be frozen in space.
+A beautiful, confident woman is surrounded by 'unknown' shapes that resembling the contour of other women.
+These subjects are filled in a gray-scale shade and seem to be frozen in space.
 These subjects also carry a triangle-like pattern, based on a polygon subdivision algorithm.
 However, what carries the message of the whole ad, is the missing-image icon each of these models have.
 This is the identifiable icon used as placeholder by browsers when an image has not been found on the server.
 [22]

 <!-- !['Be Seen' - Harvey Nichols](public/img/img_01.jpg)  -->